Skip to main content

 1. Go to Administration > User Management.

-3. Enter the user's email.
-The email address is used to sign in to the Collaborate (CSAP) application, receive email alerts and one-time passwords (OTP) for authentication.
+• Email: Enter the user's email.
+The email address is used to sign in to the Collaborate Analyst Portal, receive email alerts and one-time passwords (OTP) for authentication.

-4. Enter the full name of the user.
+• Full Name: Enter the full name of the user within 200 characters.
 For example, John Doe.

-6. Select a role for the user.
-You can choose from the preconfigured system roles or choose a custom role for the user.
-See Role-Based Access Control.
+• Role: Select a role for the user.
+You can choose from the preconfigured system roles.
+Alternatively, you can assign a custom role to the user.
+For more information about custom roles, see Role-Based Access Control.

 Note